 Guide based on web research

-If you have already a wide knowledge of C# and just want to get fit for the certification, then you could follow the link list below.
-I tried to link any resources (mostly from msdn) I used to prepare myself to a successful certification with the skills measured from the official certification page.
+If you already have a wide knowledge of C# and you just want to get fit for the certification, then you can follow the link list below.
+I tried to link any resources (mostly from msdn) I used to prepare myself for a successful certification with the skills measured from the official certification page.

-I recommend that you have at least basic understanding of C# development.
+I recommend that you at least have basic understanding of C# development.
 Because of that, I won’t show any links about the basics.
-You have to be familiar with the most common concepts of C# development.
-Otherwise you won’t be able to pass this certification.
-In addition these are all links I have used to prepare myself.
-It is possible that I have wider experience in some but narrower in another topic.
+You have to be familiar with the most common concepts of C# development otherwise you won’t be able to pass this certification.
+In addition, these are all links I have used to prepare myself.
+It is possible that I have a lot of experience in some but little in another topic.